Loyle Carner: Music

 Carner's third studio album, Hugo, was released on 21 October 2022.
 It was met with critical acclaim.
 At Metacritic the album received an average score of 87, based on 8 reviews.
 Hugo was nominated for the 2023 Mercury Prize, but lost to Ezra Collective's Where I'm Meant to Be.

 Carner headlined Glastonbury's West Holts stage in 2023.
 During his set, he brought up former youth MP Athian Akec on stage, who gave a speech about the knife crimes in the UK.

 On 24 May 2024, Carner released his first live album, Hugo: Reimagined (Live from the Royal Albert Hall).
 Recorded during his performance at the Royal Albert Hall in October 2023, it includes all songs from his album Hugo, as well as some songs from his previous albums.

 On 20 June 2025, Carner released his fourth studio album, Hopefully!.
-In its first charting week, Hopefully! opened at number-two on the UK Albums Chart, marking it his highest charting album in the country.
+In its first charting week, Hopefully! opened at number two on the UK Albums Chart, marking it his highest charting album in the country.

-Carner has been confirmed to be performing at the Soundstorm 2025 Music Festival in Banban, Riyadh, Saudi Arabia in December 2025.
+Carner performed at the Soundstorm music festival in Banban, Riyadh, Saudi Arabia, in December 2025.

+Acting

+Carner made his acting debut as Arran in the crime drama series Mint, which premiered on BBC One and iPlayer on 20 April 2026.

 Artistry

 Carner employs a "languid" style of rapping.
 His sound has been described as "confessional and clever lyricism", "jazz-infused", as well as "sensitive and eloquent".
-He cites American hip hop and grime music as musical influences.
+He cites American hip-hop and grime music as musical influences.
 He also regards American poet Langston Hughes and British writer Benjamin Zephaniah as inspirations.

-Carner has described himself as feeling “like an outsider, in a nice way,” while also recognising his place in the UK rap lineage, citing admiration from both grime MCs such as Kano and Ghetts and UK hip hop figures including Rodney P, Jehst, and Klashnekoff.
+Carner has described himself as feeling “like an outsider, in a nice way,” while also recognising his place in the UK rap lineage, citing admiration from both grime MCs such as Kano and Ghetts and UK hip-hop figures including Rodney P, Jehst, and Klashnekoff.
 He explained that his aim was “to be a link in the chain, to take it from where it was before and allow another generation to love it as much as me.”